cloudqubes/cloudqubes.github.io/_posts/2020-01-18-happy-virtualizing-with-multipass.markdown

 # Customize VM capacity

-We will launch a VM with 2 vCPUs and 4G memory
+Launch a VM with 2 vCPUs and 4G memory:

 {% highlight shell %}
 $ multipass launch --cpus 2 --mem 4G --name devstack 18.04
 {% endhighlight %}

 # Sharing files between host and guest

-We can easily share files between the host and VM with multipass.
-We will mount a local directory `/home/cloudqubes/data` of our host machine, at `/home/ubuntu/devstack_data` in our newly created devstack VM.
+You can easily share files between the host and VM with [Multipass] [multipass].
+Just mount any local directory in the host machine at a directory in VM with `mount`.
+Let's mount the local directory `/home/cloudqubes/data` in our host machine, at `/home/ubuntu/devstack_data` in the newly created devstack VM.

 {% highlight shell %}
 multipass mount /home/cloudqubes/data devstack:/home/ubuntu/devstack_data